ClickUp vs Trello: Complete Comparison (2026)

 Trello's core is the Kanban board.
 Lists represent stages, cards represent tasks, and you drag cards between lists.
 Labels, due dates, assignees, checklists, and attachments add structure to cards.
 The interface is immediately intuitive.

-Premium ($10/user/month) unlocks five additional views: Timeline (Gantt-style), Calendar, Table, Dashboard, and Map.
+Premium ($10/user/month) adds five more views: Timeline (Gantt-style), Calendar, Table, Dashboard, and Map.
 These views work but feel secondary -- Trello was built board-first, and the additional views were added later.
 Custom fields are available on Standard ($5/user/month).
 Card mirroring lets the same card appear on multiple boards.

 The simplicity works until projects outgrow it.
 Boards with 50+ cards become visually cluttered.
 There are no task dependencies, no milestones, no sprint management, no workload view, and no capacity planning on any Trello plan.